fbpx

 Palliative care

-Behavioural and psychological supportive care, symptom management
+Behavioural and psychological supportive care; symptom management

 Psychosocial and spiritual aspects related to cancer